-3. Thoroughly clean the interior and exterior of the header, as any chaff, straw, grain and dirt left on the machine will draw moisture and cause corrosion as well as attract rodents.
+4. Thoroughly clean the interior and exterior of the header, as any chaff, straw, grain and dirt left on the machine will draw moisture and cause corrosion as well as attract rodents.

-In order to fully clean the auger trough the cover plates can be opened at each end of the header.
+To fully clean the auger trough, the cover plates can be removed at each end of the header.

-To do this remove one securing bolt (a) and slacken the other securing bolt (b), allowing the cover plate (c) to swing down.
-Refit the securing bolt (a).

-Ensure the cover plates are refitted after cleaning.
+To do this remove three off securing bolts (a) and remove the end cover plates (b).
+Ensure the end cover plates and fixings are refitted after cleaning.

-- 4. Clean and lubricate the auger drive chain. - 5.
+- 5. Clean and lubricate the auger drive chain. - 6.
 Dismantle the auger slip clutch, inspect and clean before reassembly.
 It may be necessary to replace the auger clutch plates; see Section 9.1.
-When reassembling, leave the springs slack for storage. - 6.
-On CSD and RSD machines pivot the gearbox fully forward to remove the tension from the belts; see Section 9.4. - 7.
-Lubricate the machine thoroughly as described in the lubrication section of this manual; see Section 10.
+When reassembling, leave the springs slack for storage.

+- 7. Lubricate the machine thoroughly as described in the lubrication section of this manual; see Section 10. - 8.
+Coat all the bright parts with paint or anti-rust preservative to protect them.

-- 8. Coat all the bright parts with paint or anti-rust preservative to protect them. - NOTE: Do not put oil, paint, preservative, etc. on the plastic backing fingers as it may damage them. - 9.
-Fully lower the crop deflector. - 10.
-Store the header in a dry place protected from the weather and rodents.
+NOTE: Do not put oil, paint, preservative, etc. on the plastic backing fingers as it may damage them.

+- 9. Fully lower the crop deflector. - Store the header in a dry place protected from the weather and rodents.
 Both ends of the top beam (d) may need to be blocked up to deter rodents and prevent them from damaging the wires located within the beam.